espressif/vscode-esp-idf-extension/docs/tutorial/install.md

   <img src="../../media/tutorials/setup/advanced.png" alt="Select ESP-IDF Tools" width="950">
 </p>

-13. (OPTIONAL) If the user has chosen the **Advanced** mode and selected to manually provide each ESP-IDF tool absolute path, please enter the executable container directory for each binary as shown below:
+13. (OPTIONAL) If you has chosen the **Advanced** mode and selected to manually provide each ESP-IDF tool absolute path, please enter the executable container directory for each binary as shown below:
     > **NOTE:** Check [JSON Manual Configuration](../SETUP.md#JSON-Manual-Configuration) for more information.

 <p>
   <img src="../../media/tutorials/setup/advanced-manual.png" alt="Enter ESP-IDF Tools paths manually" width="950">
 </p>

-14. If everything is installed correctly, the user will see a message that all settings have been configured.
+14. If everything is installed correctly, you will see a message that all settings have been configured.
 You can start using the extension.

 <p>
   <img src="../../media/tutorials/setup/install-complete.png" alt="Install complete">
 </p>

-> **NOTE**: > The advance mode allows the user to choose to use existing ESP-IDF tools by manually entering each ESP-IDF tool absolute path.
+> **NOTE**: > The advance mode allows you to choose to use existing ESP-IDF tools by manually entering each ESP-IDF tool absolute path.
 Again, if chose an ESP-IDF version < 5.0, make sure each ESP-IDF tool path doesn't have any spaces, since they were no suported in previous versions..

 15. Now that the extension setup is finally done, check the [Basic use](./basic_use.md) to learn how to use the SDK Configuration editor, build, flash and monitor your Espressif device.